 To learn more about our research into zero carbon energy systems see the sustainable energy section of Learn.

-All of our work is open source.
+All of our work is open source (hardware & software).
 We believe open source is a better way of doing things where we can learn from and build upon each others work, creating better solutions to the challenges we face.

 The Megni / OpenEnergyMonitor shop team (left to right): Gwil, Glyn, Trystan, Kate, Claire and Amy.